sebastianha/surface-photo-frame/README.md

 - Able to import photos from an online photo album
 - Remote administration / view possible
 - Only rely on open source / self hosted software (no "cloud")
+- "grandma"-proof, so it should only do one thing: show images.
+Everything else disabled.

 So I did research and stumbled upon the Microsoft Surface Go (1st generation):